-- The ASP6025 Tissue Processor may be operated by trained laboratory personnel only. - All laboratory personnel designated to operate this instrument must read these Instructions for Use carefully and must be familiar with all technical features of the instrument before attempting to operate it.
+- The ASP6025 S Tissue Processor may be operated by trained laboratory personnel only.
+The instrument is intended for professional use only. - All laboratory personnel designated to operate this instrument must read these Instructions for Use carefully and must be familiar with all technical features of the instrument before attempting to operate it.

-1.4 Intended use of instrument
+1.4 Intended purpose